kfjahnke/envutil/README.md

 images.
 So this option can occur more than once, but it has to be present at least once:

-## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL TRX TRY TRZ TPY TPP TPR G T
+## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL
 ##     load oriented non-environment source image

 envutil will 'mount' images in various projections and hfov which may only